ChristopherNugent/LightFixture/README.md

     bool overrideExisting = false)
 ```

-Postprocessors for more granular customization can be added like so
+Postprocessors for more granular customization can be added like so.

 ```csharp
 // specified type